... that Fabulous Furry Robot World

 “A social one,” Jack said.
 “People can be socialized to believe and behave in almost any fashion.
 But we operate by the truth.
 The Priestbots and heaven are a certainty.”

 “This is such a headache, all this thinking.
 Let's get back to my therapy.
 Where were we?
-Ah yes, I was imagining what life would be like if I were a nurse.”
-Alisha paused then began unbuttoning her blouse.
-“We're in Fabulous Furry Hospital.
-I'm the nasty nurse and I've just caught you doing something dirty with your penile implant.
-Regulations say I must seize it.
-Will I disconnect it or not?”
+Ah, yes, I was imagining what life would be like if I were a nurse.”
+Alisha paused, then began unbuttoning her blouse.
+“We're in the hospital.
+I'm the nasty nurse, and ….”

-Alisha was still playing the nasty nurse, slamming her hips from side to side as she left.
+Alisha was still playing the nasty nurse, swinging her hips as she left.
 Jack sprayed his mussed hair back into place with a groom gun and checked himself in the mirror.
-His fly was undone, and his face pinked as he suddenly feared discovery.
+His face pinked as he suddenly feared discovery.

-It was time to get a second opinion on that damn number, so he went out, down a corridor painted ballot blue and into Frank Gavin's office.
-Frank visibly jumped at the sight of someone entering; he was beside the open window blowing out a cloud of blue smoke.
+It was time to get a second opinion on that number, so he went out, down a corridor painted ballot blue, and into Frank Gavin's office.
+Frank visibly jumped at the sight of someone entering; he was beside the open window, blowing out a cloud of smoke.
 A Teddybot lay on the carpet by his desk, and it was out of commission with a letter opener planted deep in its forehead.

 Gavin's cheeks hollowed as he sucked on the cigarette.
-He was a big jolly man like a larger version of a Teddybot, only he was without fur.
+He was a big, jolly man, like a Teddybot, only he was without fur.
 “You're going to inform, I suppose?” he said.

-“No, I could use a butt myself,” Jack said, taking one of the dope sticks he thought were cigarettes from his purse.
+“No, I could use a butt myself,” Jack said, taking one of the dope sticks he thought were cigarettes.
 “What I'm here for is a second opinion.
 It's this mark on my head.”

 “Stay right there, I know what to do,” Gavin said in a tone that was suddenly certain.